 However, you only have to look at the two most successful conservation models in the world – South Africa and North America – both built on a foundation that includes recreational hunting.

-In fact, these systems have been so successful at actually increasing wildlife populations that they are starting to be copied around the world by governments wanting to protect critically endangered species and sensibly manage wildlife populations.
+These systems have been so successful at increasing wildlife populations that they are starting to be copied around the world by governments wanting to protect critically endangered species and sensibly manage wildlife populations.

 Let’s take a look at the South African model of wildlife conservation and see what we can learn from it.